ICBO 2025 conference

 Tuesday, November 11, 2025 ICBO 2025 Main Conference Day 3

-11:05am-11:50am ET Kenote: Ontologies for Semantic Interoperability in the Age of AI Speaker: Michel Dumontier
+11:05am-11:50am ET Kenote: Ontologies for Semantic Interoperability in the Age of AI (Speaker: Michel Dumontier; Moderator: Alex Diehl)

 11:50am-12:00pm ET Break

-12:00pm-12:30pm ET Advancing the BioAssay Ontology through Integrated PK/PD and Safety Pharmacology Representation (Presenter: Stephan C. Schürer)
+12:00pm-12:30pm ET Advancing the BioAssay Ontology through Integrated PK/PD and Safety Pharmacology Representation (Speaker: Stephan C. Schürer; Moderator: Bill Duncan)

-12:30pm-1:00pm ET Representing Dental Restoration Materials in the Oral Health and Disease Ontology (Presenter: Nivedita Dutta)
+12:30pm-1:00pm ET Representing Dental Restoration Materials in the Oral Health and Disease Ontology (Speaker: Nivedita Dutta; Moderator: Bill Duncan)

 1:00pm-1:10pm ET Break